Pressure groups and power relations between transport stakeholders.

 We can smile at the mention of the initiative of two French parliamentarians who, in 1998, created the association "Autoroute-Avenir".
 Speaker to their peers, MM.
 Oudin, Senator RPR of Vendée and Inchauspé, former deputy of the Pyrénées-Atlantiques and administrator of the Motorways of the South of France and banker, obtained without difficulty a clear position of the Senate in favor of the transports: according to its rapporteur, J. François-Poncet , "The necessary opening up of rural territories presupposes the construction of new roads".

-Delivered in the context of the time, it was primarily to vote against the draft Framework Law for Planning and Sustainable Territorial Development (LOADDT) defended by the Minister D. Voynet, not really the same political color as the Senate majority.
-But we also remember the tasty Brua report writing that "the elect (...) emphasize the need to improve the conditions for external accessibility to the capital of the Department of State or the capital.
-This requirement (...) also corresponds to the needs of move-ment personnel elected (...) ".
+Put in the context of the time, it was above all a question of voting against the draft Orientation Law for the Planning and Sustainable Development of the Territory (LOADDT) defended by Minister D. Voynet, not really of the same political color as the senatorial majority.
+But we also remember the tasty Brua report, writing that “elected officials (…) insist on the need to improve the conditions of external accessibility, to the capital of the Department, the Region or the capital.
+This requirement (…) corresponds moreover to the personal travel needs of elected representatives (…) ”.

 In the field of transport, lobbies are agitating both to encourage the construction of new infrastructures and to support the use of, inter alia, the automobile.
 They intervene throughout the chain of decision, putting pressure on the institutions and affirming it loud and clear in the press.

 This is the case when the National Federation of Public Works (FNTP) calls on the state "a special effort in favor of road investments".
 Or when C. Gerondeau, thundering President of the Road Union of France, believes that "air pollution is a phenomenon of the past" and that "if we invest reasonably in the road, the clutter will decrease ".